James H. Waldo

 - Gordon McKay Professor of the Practice of Computer Science

-Jim Waldo is the Chief Technology Officer for Harvard University, where he is responsible for for the architecture and implementation of the technology environment.
-He is also a Gordon McKay Professor of the Practice of Computer Science in the Harvard John A. Paulson School of Engineering and Applied Sciences, where he teaches courses in distributed systems and privacy.
+Jim Waldo is the Chief Technology Officer for the John A. Paulson School of Engineering and Applied Sciences, where he is also a Gordon McKay Professor of the Practice of Computer Science, teaching courses in distributed systems and privacy.
+He also teaches technology policy at the Harvard Kennedy School.

 Jim has designed clouds at VMware, and was a Distinguished Engineer with Sun Microsystems Laboratories, where he investigated next-generation large-scale distributed systems.
 His last project at Sun Labs was Darkstar.
 Prior to (re)joining Sun Labs, he was the lead architect for Jini, a distributed programming system based on Java.